Mali /

 Economy and Social Organization

-Today, it is estimated that the Dogon ethnic group is formed about 400,000 people.
+Today, it is estimated that the Dogon tribe of Mali is formed about 400,000 people.
 They practice subsistence agriculture based on millet, sorghum, rice, onion, peanuts and some vegetables.
 Additionally, they grow tobacco and have livestock: sheep, goats and chickens.
 It's common the production of a bitter local sorghum-based beer called “dolo”.

 The organization of the villages is based on kinship, within a framework of exogamous patrilineal lineages.
 There are also various endogamous labor castes in each of the villages: iron, leather, and wood workers, oral historians, musicians, farmers, and so on.